Di9mar/ada4b/README.md

 - combined_abstracts.csv
 - 10%_dataset.csv

-Note: Additional folders and files will be created by the scripts.
+Note: Additional folders and files will be created or overwritten by the scripts.

 ## Training and Evaluation
 1. **Initial Training**: Run `initial_training_script.py` for the base model.

 2. **Further Training**: Use `further_training_script.py`.
 Customize settings:
    - `trained_model`: Pretrained model for further training.
    - `new_model`: Name for the new model post-training.
    - `data_file`: Dataset for training (from the Drive folder).

 3. **Evaluation**: Execute `evaluation_script.py` with adjustments:
    - `current_model`: Models to be evaluated.
    - `data_file`: Dataset for evaluation (from the Drive folder).

-utputs such as models, logs, and metrics are saved in the 'ColabData' folder in Drive.
+Outputs such as models, logs, and metrics are saved in the 'ColabData' folder in Drive.

 ## Project Link
 [GitHub Repository](https://github.com/Di9mar/ada4b.git)